Doug "WCGRider" Polk - World's #1 No-Limit Holdem Player

 In our courses (The Postflop Game Plan and The Lab) I teach you the strategies I've spent years developing to get me to the top of poker.
-Rather than browse the web and shift through the abyss of poker strategy we have created the most efficient way to learn poker and improve your game.
+Rather than forcing you to browse the web and shift through the abyss of poker strategy, we have created the most efficient way for you to learn about poker and improve your game.

 For those who may not know anything about me, here is a bit of my background:

 My parents raised me to be a free thinker and decide for myself.
-I happen to be the kind of guy that is dedicated to success, so I pick something and focus my energy to make achieve success - here at Upswing that means you benefit from me pouring my soul into all of our poker training content and courses.
+I happen to be the kind of guy that is dedicated to success, so I pick something and focus my energy to achieve excellence.
+Here at Upswing, that means you benefit from me pouring my soul into all of our poker training content and courses.

-Even though today people see me winning at the highest stakes...things weren't always easy.
-In fact back in 2007 I was on the brink of quitting poker because things were just not going well and that was very stressful (I'm sure many of you can relate).
+Even though today people see me winning at the highest stakes things weren't always so easy.
+In fact, back in 2007, I was on the brink of quitting poker because things were just not going well and that was very stressful (I'm sure many of you can relate).
 My poker career really turned around when I met one of my fellow Upswing partners, Ryan Fee.
-Through our friendship and his great poker mind, we were able to bounce ideas off of one another and push one another to dramatically improve at poker.
+Through our friendship and his great poker mind, we were able to bounce ideas off of one another and push each other to dramatically improve at poker.